How to look for records of... Prisoners of war in British hands

 How can I view the records covered in this guide?

 How many are online?

 This guide will help you find information about prisoners of war captured by the British.

 Very few lists of prisoners of war in British hands have survived and documentation providing biographical information is equally scarce.
 The records held at The National Archives are predominantly records of:

 - the implementation of conventions and agreements

-It may be best to start by contacting another organisation, particularly if you are interested in the Second World War period (see section 9 for details).
+It may be best to start by contacting another organisation, particularly if you are interested in records from the Second World War (see section 7 for details).